gabrielsoule/applause-template/README.md

 cmake --build build
 ```

-Your plugins will be in the `build/` directory and automatically copied to your system plugin folders.
+Your CLAP, VST3, and AU plugin builds will be in the `build/` directory and automatically copied to your system plugin folders.

 ## Customization